 Every meditation and kriya has a specific breath and posture to help generate or release specific energy.
 One of the most common and loved breathwork practices in Kundalini Yoga is Breath of Fire.

-Breath of fire is practiced by breathing rapidly equal parts in and out through the nose by pumping your stomach to create oxygen in your blood and charge your electromagnetic field.
+Breath of fire is performed by breathing quickly through the nose by pumping your stomach to create oxygen in your blood and charge your electromagnetic field.

 In Bondi, Soul Flow Yoga in Bondi Junction has daily yoga classes.